Our Board of Directors and Steering Group

 “We believe agritourism is one of Montana’s strongest bridges between agriculture and community.
 Serving on the MAA board allows us to share ideas, support other producers, and help grow opportunities for farms and ranches to thrive while building meaningful connections with visitors.”

-• Could you be our next regional rep or board member?
+Could you be our next regional director

-We’re not looking for sheeple who just follow the flock — we want folks with fresh ideas and a genuine love for Montana’s farms, ranches, and rural communities.
+We’re not looking for sheeple who just follow the flock — we want folks with fresh ideas and a genuine love for Montana’s farms, ranches, and rural communities.As a regional director, you’ll help shape the future of agritourism by building connections, supporting producers, and making sure visitors get a true Montana welcome.

 Bring your ideas, your energy, and yes — your favorite wool sweater is more than welcome.